Do You Need to Flush?

 Most people using media start 2 weeks before harvest.
 Or you can halve the nutrient strength in the second to last week, then move onto water in the final week.

-You can cut down the flushing time by using SHOGUN Dragon Force, an end of flowering booster that adds weight to your final harvest.
-You'll still need to flush for one week though.
+There are some awesome pre-flush nutrients that help add weight to your final harvest.
+You'll still need to flush with pure water for one week though.

 How do I know I’m flushing for long enough pre-harvest?